astrozoid2604/ai_km_poc/MS_Teams_Extension/README.md

 Sideloading MS Teams message extension (i.e. the slash command) is only possible to be done in work/school account where we need to build a message extension/bot with the Developer Portal for Teams and upload as a custom app which rquires an M365 account + admin settings.
 Naturally, this feature addition needs permission from Amgen MS Teams admin which typically takes a few weeks.
 Since the time is of the essence, the proof-of-concept (PoC) demo is done through personal laptop so org admin permission is not required.
 Since sideloading personal MS Teams extension is not possible, we are going to fake the experience of web application being invoked by MS Teams message extension.

 We will use a tiny launcher script + a system-wide text expander that runs scripts when you type a trigger.
-Specifically, we will use **Espanso** (an open-source text expander) to simulate a MS Teams command trigger.
+Specifically, we will use **espanso** (an open-source text expander) to simulate a MS Teams command trigger.
 When we type "/km" in MS Teams, it will start the target Streamlit app in the background and open Safari browser.

 Why not other routes?
 - Power Automate from a personal Teams account won't launch a process on your Mac wihout a local agent anyway, and custom app/bot upload needs an org tenant (i.e. Work/School MS Teams account) as discussed above.